iechevarria/inline-docs/README.md

 # inline-docs
-A terrible browser extension that lets you link to and view markdown inline
+inline-docs is Chrome browser extension that displays markdown linked from within the repository inline with code.
+It's a proof-of-concept more than anything.